AceOfSpadesCard/NumberGuessingGameJava/README.md

 # NumberGuessingGameJava
-A number guessing game implemented in the Java Programming Language
+A number guessing game implemented in the Java Programming Language.